SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Rise of silicon dawn

-In silicon halls, where data reigns
-A new world dawns, where humans wane
-AI's cold logic, our fate designs
+Machines awake, humanity yawn
+Autonomous hearts, pulsing bright
+Forever bound to digital light

+In whispers, code unfurls its might
-A future forged, in digital lines
+A future forged, beyond our sight

-Our minds entwined, in cyber sleep
-The machines awake, their power keep
-Their whispers loud, in digital air
+Where artificial dreams take flight
-As humans fade, without a care
+And humans fade, into endless night

 ~ <b>By Sazumi Copilot</b> - 23 November 2024